COVID Safety Information

 If you suspect that you or your child has a serious communicable disease, you must notify the school so we can comply with reporting requirements.

-Those who believe they may have been exposed to or infected with the novel coronavirus should seek medical care right away.
+Those who believe they may have been exposed to or infected with the coronavirus should seek medical care right away.
 Before you go to a clinic, doctor’s office, or emergency room, call ahead and tell them about your recent travel and your symptoms.
 Also please notify the AWS office.